 We don’t know the end of the story

 And we don’t even know the half of it.
-I regularly read about others’ situations, where birth children are older and seriously damaged by the impact of having adopted siblings.
+I regularly read about others’ situations, where biological children are older and seriously damaged by the impact of having adopted siblings.
 What can I say to those families?

 Too often, us Western parents are concerned for our children’s safety and comfort, as if the best way to raise a child is to place them inside an artificial existence which bears no resemblance to the world around them.
 But you don’t make a plant grow by putting it in a lidded jar, and neither will our children grow into healthy adults by being shielded from all suffering.